Marc-David Munk

 Marc-David Munk (born 1973) is an American and Canadian physician, writer and healthcare executive who, according to the Advisory Board, a US healthcare consultancy, has "a reputation as an innovator."
-Munk is recognized as a thought leader in the area of value-based, consumer-facing healthcare and global health.

-Experience with alternative care delivery models
+He is a palliative medicine physician at Massachusetts General Hospital and Harvard Medical School, in Boston.

+Executive Career

 Munk began his career as an academic emergency medicine physician at UPMC, eventually becoming an associate professor, executive medical director and State EMS medical director at the University of New Mexico.
 He became a clinician executive for large risk-bearing physician groups; in 2014 he become VP, then Chief Medical Officer at Iora Health, a Boston-based primary care company that was highlighted by the New York Times and Wall Street Journal for its innovative and effective care model.
 Iora was later sold, in 2021, for an estimated $2.1B.
 A year later it was re-sold to Amazon as part of an estimated $3.9B healthcare acquisition.

 Business Insider in 2018 noted, "Munk led the health care system's care model and care delivery at practices across seven states.
 During his tenure, Munk helped restructure Iora Health's model of care, including integrated behavioral health.
-His work resulted in improved care quality scores across Iora Health's health care system.

-Munk subsequently served as the Chief Medical Officer for Clinics and Retail Pharmacy at CVS Health, a large American pharmacy, retailer and healthcare insurer.
-In 2019 Munk relocated to Dubai, UAE, to work as a senior healthcare executive, board member and advisor.

 In 2012, a cover story in Health Leaders Magazine identified Munk as an expert in innovation to support capitated/ value based payment models.
-The article notes: "[Innovation] comes at a lower cost for us," Munk says.
+The article notes:"[Innovation] comes at a lower cost for us," Munk says.
 "And it's something that we would find difficult to bill for in a FFS environment...these kinds of things improve the care that we can deliver to patients...
 Everybody benefits when we get a little more intelligent about how to spend those dollars."

+Munk subsequently served as the Chief Medical Officer for Clinics and Retail Pharmacy at CVS Health, a large American pharmacy, retailer and healthcare insurer.